Shashwat1729/Einops-rearrange/README.md

 # Einops-rearrange

-Implement a Python module that replicates the core functionality of einops, specifically the rearrange operation.
-Your implementation should work with NumPy arrays and should not use the existing einops library.
+Implementation of a Python module that replicates the core functionality of einops, specifically the rearrange operation.
+This implementation works with NumPy arrays and doesnt use the existing einops library.

 ## Installation